 Don’t overwhelm yourself: set realistic goals and break tasks into microtasks.
 That’s crucial for your workflow.
 As we said, the risk is postponing your hobbies until you forget you have any.
 As obvious as it sounds, this method helps organize the work and schedule what you can do without skipping your favorite yoga class!

 A remote job doesn’t mean working in PJs.
-It can happen some days, but a remote position is a job position, and you should dress like for an ordinary working day.
+It can happen some days.
+But a remote position is a job position, and you should dress like an ordinary working day.
 Not only because it helps in keeping a healthy life-work balance, but also because it gives a more professional impression to your colleagues.
-It shows you care, and you aren’t so lazy that you even didn’t wash your face in the morning.
+It shows you care and aren’t so lazy that you even didn’t wash your face in the morning.

 A small gesture for a big result!

+Working from home is always a learning process.
 Set and experiment with your schedule.
-Remote workers are more productive and sometimes work longer hours because they can often schedule their working week as they please.
+Remote workers are more productive and sometimes work longer hours because they often schedule their working week as they please.
 Most remote companies look at deliveries rather than working hours.
 So, when you learn how to break your tasks, make sure to organize chunks of work for a minimum of 3 hours.
 During these hours, avoid any distractions, from people to cats to games.
 During this time, your only duty is to work.
 And when you have done, you are done.
 That’s the deal.

-- If this is your first night at remote work club, you have to work.
+Rule 8.
+If this is your first night at a remote work club, you have to work.

 Once you are on board, you gotta work.
 If you are transitioning from on-site or working fully remote, being proactive and reaching out to your virtual team is always a winning card.
 And that’s all you need to be a good member and colleague.

 Being proactive and communicating are essential in virtual teams.
 You cannot just spy on what others are doing and take inspiration.
 You need to ask and make any interaction clear.
-Especially if you are new in remote work settings, the beginning can be quite challenging, getting used to tech, schedule, and new team.
+The beginning can be pretty challenging – especially if you are new in remote work settings and getting used to tech, schedule, and new team.
 Still, do the best you can and show that you are there, even if you can’t do much in the present moment.

 Practice makes perfect, so just be patient and keep working on it!

-To recap, here is our best advice to adapt to remote work and start working from home effectively:
+To recap, here is our best advice around remote work basics:

 - Get your all tech ready for the job